Recently in an interview for a job, I was asked the question by a panel member why I had written a book on hiring VMware Engineers and Administrators.

 Don’t take my word for it, here’s the job listing for VMware Engineer Jobs to check for yourself.

-While watching the job market, I’m amazed when I read job descriptions for VMware Engineers that go on, and on, and never seems to focus on the primary duties of what someone with the title should actually do.
+While watching the job market, I’m amazed when I read job descriptions for VMware Engineers that go on, and on, and never seem to focus on the primary duties of what someone with the title should actually do.